BlackSmith/py.lockfile/README.md

    * 'jy' - Jython
 ```

-Default values of `--python-version`, `--platform` and `--python-implementation` are your current python configuration.
+As default values of `--python-version`, `--platform` and `--python-implementation` are set your current python configuration.
 However, you can download packages for different configuration as well.

 ```shell